Death Penalty Information Center

 The Death Penalty Information Center is a national non-profit organization serving the media and the public with analysis and information on issues concerning capital punishment.
 Founded in 1990, the Center promotes informed discussion of the death penalty by preparing in-depth reports, conducting briefings for journalists, and serving as a resource to those working on this issue.
 The Center releases an annual report on the death penalty, highlighting significant developments and featuring the latest statistics.
 The Center also produces groundbreaking reports on various issues related to the death penalty such as arbitrariness, costs, innocence, and race.
 We offer a wide variety of multimedia resources, such as our free, online educational curricula and our podcast series, DPIC on the Issues.

-The Center is funded through the generosity of individual donors and foundations, including the Roderick MacArthur Foundation, the Open Society Foundation, the Atlantic Philanthropies, and the Proteus Action League.
+The Center is funded through the generosity of individual donors and foundations, including the Roderick MacArthur Justice Center, the Open Society Foundation, Atlantic Philanthropies, and the Death Penalty Project, a Proteus Action League initiative.
 Read more about our Staff and Board of Directors.

 The Death Penalty Information Center was ranked among the Top Criminal Justice Nonprofits by Philanthropedia in 2011.
 An expert review offered the following assessment of DPIC: